 April is National Financial Literacy Month: Check out these helpful tips.

-While April is National Financial Literacy Month, any time’s a good time to discuss what, for many of us, is a truly frightening subject: our finances.
-That’s because as Americans, as a whole, we are not always good at managing our money.
-In fact, a 2015 Harris Poll conducted on behalf of the National Foundation for Credit Counseling (NFCC) found that less than 40% of adult Americans say they have a budget and keep track of their spending, and 29% have been unable to set aside any money for retirement.1 What’s more, a recent Forbes survey found that 56% of Americans have less than $1,000 in their checking and savings accounts combined, and nearly a quarter (24.8%) have less than $100.2
+While April is National Financial Literacy Month, any time of the year is a good time to discuss what, for many of us, is a truly frightening subject: our finances.
+That’s because Americans, as a whole, are not always good at managing money.
+In fact, a 2017 GO Banking Rates survey found that 57% of respondents had less than $1000 in a savings account, and 39% had nothing saved.1

 Establish an emergency fund.